crsh/prereg/cran-comments.md

 * win-builder (devel and release)

 ## R CMD check results
-There were no ERRORs and WARNINGs.
+There were no ERRORs, WARNINGs or NOTEs.

-There was 1 NOTE:

-* Maintainer: 'Frederik Aust <frederik.aust@uni-koeln.de>'
-  New submission

 ## Downstream dependencies
-This is the first submission of prereg; there are no downstream dependencies.
+There are no downstream dependencies.

-## Resubmission
-This is a resubmission.
-In this version I have:

-* Removed 'prereg' and 'preregistrations' from DESCRIPTION (sorry for the confusion)
-* Added example and package documentation (?prereg)
-* Changed the term 'RMarkdown' in DESCRIPTION to 'R Markdown' in accordance with the spelling used in, e.g., the rmarkdown package